The 7 Cursed Objects You Should Never Take Home From Hawaii

 Black Sand and the $100,000 Souvenir Bag

 You’re standing at Punalu’u Beach on the Big Island.
-The sand is jet-black and fine, cool in the shade of the palm trees.
-It smells like saltwater and something ancient.
+The sand is jet-black and fine, cool in the shade of the coconut palms.
+It smells like saltwater and something older than the islands themselves.
 The waves are loud.

 You want to take some.
 I get it.
 I really do.